KevinFrutiger/frontend-nanodegree-arcade-game/README.md

 # Classic Arcade Game Clone

+<a href="http://kevinfrutiger.github.io/frontend-nanodegree-arcade-game/" target="_blank">View the live game</a>

+This was the third project in the _Front-End Web Developer Nanodegree_.
+The objective was to edit an existing game engine to add player and enemy entities using JavaScript's psuedo-classical object-oriented style.

+## Getting Started

 This game is a clone of the classic game _Frogger_.
 In it, you attempt to cross the walkway to reach the water, while avoiding being hit by the large, speedy bugs whizzing by.

-## Getting Started

 ### What You'll Need